Probe Accuracy

 The above shows the importance of using probes that accurately measure and profile the display being calibrated, and is why Probe Matching to an accurate Spectro is real necessity for calibration accuracy.

-It is not enough to rely on manufacturer provided probe matrices or correlation files, as they are at best generic compromise settings, having not been generated on your specific display, as well as the need to know exactly what backlight technology your display actually uses.
+It is not enough to rely on manufacturer provided probe matrices or Correlation Files, as they are at best generic compromise settings, having not been generated on your specific display, as well as the need to know exactly what backlight technology your display actually uses.
 Unfortunately, most display manufacturers do not provided accurate information on the backlight used, and often change the technology without warning.
+Further, such correction files apply a relative correction to the i1D3's underlying factory calibration, not an absolute correction.

 Probe matching to a good Spectro is the only viable option for display calibration accuracy.